vagkaefer/overloaded/README.md

 V 0.3 (This script is in Beta version)

 ### How to use
-To use this script, upload the file "overloaded.class.php" for your project.
+To use this script, upload the file "overloaded.class.php" and the folder "languages" for your project.
 At the beginning of your script includes this code:
 ```<php>
 include 'overloaded.class.php';
 $serverover = new overloaded();